 My main approach to early plucked instrument making is closely linked to my experience as a professional lute player.
-Many years of studying different repertoires on different instruments has allowed me to develop a very clear mental image of the ideal sound I am aiming for and translate it into my instruments.
+Many years of studying different repertoires on different instruments have allowed me to develop a very clear mental image of the ideal sound I am aiming for and translate it into my instruments.
 When an instrument even slightly deviates from that ideal sound I make subtle changes until I am completely satisfied (more on that below).
-This kind of work is very time consuming but very much worth the extra effort in the interest of the best possible quality of sound.
-I do not make any so called "student" instruments since I take no joy in working below my skills.
-All my production consists on professional concert grade instruments.
+This kind of work is very time-consuming but very much worth the extra effort in the interest of the best possible quality of sound.
+I do not make any so-called "student" instruments since I take no joy in working below my skills.
+All my production consists of professional concert grade instruments.

 Although the business side of the trade is important in order to make it viable, I am more interested in creating instruments with no compromises that satisfy me and my customers in all respects.

-As a consequence of this personal approach all my instruments are tried and tested by myself during a period of some days in order to insure their highest sound quality as well as their excellent playability.
+As a consequence of this personal approach, all my instruments are tried and tested by myself during a period of some days in order to ensure their highest sound quality as well as their excellent playability.

 I have travelled to many important museums in Europe with the aim of studying most of the models in my catalogue.
 There are many subtle clues on those instruments that represent a great source of inspiration and that cannot be reflected and fully understood from a drawing.
 It has always been clear to me that one cannot fully capture the fundamental nature of an instrument from a contemporary attitude and methodology.
 Consequently, I constantly study and research the techniques that those old craftsmen used and how they translated into the essence of the instruments they produced.

 I believe that every historical model has its hidden secrets that are difficult to uncover without plenty of experience and insight into its particularities.
 For this reason, I keep my instrument catalogue to the minimum necessary, making sure to bring out the best sound out of each model and its true potential.